Terms and Conditions for study at City, University of London

 - not allow you to re-enrol on your programme; and/or

-10.1.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you will be required to make a deposit towards the relevant tuition fees.
-All students who need a Tier 4 Visa must pay their deposit before the Institution can issue your CAS number to you.
+10.10.2 If you are a postgraduate student and/or need to be sponsored by the Institution for a Tier 4 Visa, you may be required to pay a deposit towards the relevant tuition fees.
+Where required, students who need a Tier 4 Visa must pay their deposit before the Institution can issue your CAS number to you.

-- you fail to meet your entry conditions;
+- you fail to meet the conditions of your Offer;

 - you/we cancel the Contract in accordance with Clause 16, Clause 18 or Clause 19; or